urbit/urbit.org-reloaded/content/blog/security-audit.md

 +++
-title = "Security Audit Postmortem" description = "Ames’ design has unparalleled potential to deter, mitigate, and recover from attacks, since every packet is authenticated and encrypted and backed by a stable, decentralized PKI." date = 2020-12-18
+title = "Ames Security Audit and the Future of the Protocol" description = "Ames’ design has unparalleled potential to deter, mitigate, and recover from attacks, since every packet is authenticated and encrypted and backed by a stable, decentralized PKI." date = 2020-12-18
 [extra]
-author = "Athony Arroyo"
+author = "Ted Blackman + Anthony Arroyo" ship = "~rovnys-ricfer + ~poldec-tonteg"
-ship = "~poldec-tonteg"
 image = "https://storage.googleapis.com/media.urbit.org/site/posts/essays/20201218-audit.png"
 +++